AonghasMackay/MackaysMemeMachine/README.md

 ## Known Issues

-+ 10+ people reacting at once seems to lead to any emoji reaction being accepted although no points are awarded or removed
 + Users can react, then remove the reaction, then react again to stack points on a single post

 ## Setup